 The budget request for the proposed work is appropriate.

-The work can reasonably be expected to be completed within 12 months.
+The work can be reasonably expected to be completed within 12 months.

 Project meets the goal of at least one chosen CPI priority.